bthate/genocide/docs/manual.rst

  Current status is "no basis to proceed" judgement of the prosecutor which requires a :ref:`basis to prosecute <reconsider>` to have the king actually arrested.

- ``GENOCIDE`` is a python3 IRC bot is intended to be programmable  in a static, only code, no popen, no user imports and no reading modules from a directory, way.
-It can show genocide and suicide stats of king netherlands his genocide into a IRC channel, display rss feeds and log simple text messages, source is `here <source.html>`_.

 **INSTALL**